Edward Moulton: Family and death

-at the time of the 1910 United States Census, he was living in Palo Alto, California, with his wife Ida, a Minnesota native who was 26 years younger than Moulton, and their adopted son Edwin, who was born in approximately 1906.
+at the time of the 1910 United States census, he was living in Palo Alto, California, with his wife Ida, a Minnesota native who was 26 years younger than Moulton, and their adopted son Edwin, who was born in approximately 1906.
 His occupation was listed as an athletic trainer.
-At the time of the 1920 United States Census, Moulton was still living in Palo Alto with his wife Ida and son Edwin.
+At the time of the 1920 United States census, Moulton was still living in Palo Alto with his wife Ida and son Edwin.
 His occupation at that time was listed as a custodian.
-Moulton died in July 1922 at his home in Palo Alto.
+Moulton died on July 19, 1922, at his home in Palo Alto.
 He was survived by his wife and son.
 He was reportedly in good health up to the day of his death when an "attack of indigestion caused heart dilation".